Top Benefits of Wild Oregano Oil

 How to Take Wild Oregano Oil

 Everyone is different and individual uses and reactions may vary.
-Some people find it beneficial to take oregano oil in very small doses everyday to build their immune system.
+Some people take oregano oil in small doses everyday to support their immune function.

-Some people even use it just to fight off seasonal allergies.
+Some people even use it to help manage seasonal allergies.

-The anecdotal data for taking oregano oil internally is broad.
-You should always consult a physician to determine how to use oregano oil for your specific circumstances.
+There is a lot of evidence to support the benefits of taking oregano oil internally.
+However, you should always consult a physician to determine how to use oregano oil for your specific circumstances.

 For therapeutic, short-term use, you can use up to 10 drops of Greenfield Botanics Wild Oregano Oil in a glass of water or juice for up to 2 weeks.
-For long-term use to build your immune system, maintain good gut health, or other reasons, use just 1 drop of Greenfield Botanics Wild Oregano Oil.
+For long-term use to support immune function, maintain good gut health, or other reasons, use just 1 drop of Greenfield Botanics Wild Oregano Oil to a glass of water or juice.

 Benefits of Applying Oregano Oil Topically